 While you won’t always feel unwell when your pressure spikes, certain physical symptoms shouldn’t be ignored.

-These are the signs toand symptoms to look out for:
+These are the signs and symptoms to look out for:

-• Unusual sense of pounding in your chest, neck, or ears.
-PATIENT GETTING HER BLOOD PRESSURE CHECKED BY PROVIDER WEARING RED SCRUBS
+- Unusual sense of pounding in your chest, neck, or ears.

 Early Detection is Highly Important

 Early detection is key.
 So, let’s catch them before they culminate in severe health issues.
-Pay close attion to what your body is telling you.
+Pay close attention to what your body is telling you.
 Don’t blow it off.

 Don’t Ignore the Warning Signs of High Blood Pressure

 I’m here to highlight that ignoring these subtle cues carries risks.
 Left unchecked, elevated blood pressure can stealthily damage your heart, kidneys, and other organs, leading to debilitating conditions that could have been prevented with early management.
-Get yourself a blood pressure monitor where you are able to check it daily or weekly at least.
-There are a must and you’ll be able to check your numbers between doctor appointments for peace of mind.
+Get yourself a blood pressure monitor where you can check it daily or weekly.
+They are a must, and you’ll be able to check your numbers between doctor appointments for peace of mind.

 Trust Me, I’ve Been There, Done That

 If something feels off, most likely it is.
-Back in the day, during some of my highly productive days, I ignores a lot of cues that my body gave me.
-Whether it was a nagging headache, a tightness on the left side of my neck, a weird uneasiness in my chest or just a feeling that something was not right, have these symptoms assessed.
+Back in the day, during some of my highly productive days, I ignored a lot of cues that my body gave me.
+Whether it was a nagging headache, a tightness on the left side of my neck, a weird uneasiness in my chest, or just a feeling that something was not right, have these symptoms assessed?

 Pay Attention to Your Sodium and Caffeine Intake

-High Blood Pressure is extremely damaging to not just your heart.
-It can messmup other organs such as your kidney and liver.
-My advice to you, is to get a handle on your health and learn the art of living a healthier, happier lifestyle.
+High blood pressure is extremely damaging to your heart.
+It can mess up other organs, such as your kidney and liver.
+I advise you to get a handle on your health and learn the art of living a healthier, happier lifestyle.
 If not for yourself, do it for your family and friends.

 I lost My Father as a Teenager

 Living a healthy lifestyle is crucial and very, very quintessential.
-Especially, if you are in a parental or leadership role.
-My dad was a hardworker and was an excellent provider.
-He worked 2 and sometimes 3 jobs to make sure we always had a roof over our head and food on the table.
+Especially if you are in a parental or leadership role.
+My dad was a hard worker and was an excellent provider.
+He worked 2 and sometimes 3 jobs to make sure we always had a roof over our heads and food on the table.

-There was a lot of mouths to feed.
-With seven boys and four girls, that’s a lot of bread and butter.
+There were a lot of mouths to feed.
+That’s a lot of bread and butter with seven boys and four girls.
 However, he did it.
-On the other hand, he was a hard core chain smoker and our house was full of smoke when he was not out in the field.
+On the other hand, he was a hard-core chain smoker, and our house was full of smoke when he was not out in the field.

 Smoking Raises Blood Pressure

 As you can imagine, smoking a pack or two of Marlboro’s or Winston’s is no small task.
 My dad’s poor lungs.
-Long story short, I was bearly 15 when I lost my father.
+Long story short, I was barely 15 when I lost my father.

 His blood pressure must have been super high from the smoking, the stress of raising 12 kids, and all of life’s ups and downs along the way.
-However, my dad was a great guy and a great family man, for sure.
-In 1967 he bought my mom her first brand new home.
-MAN IN A DARL SKULL CAP IS SMOTING A CIGARETTE AS HE BLOWS A HUGE PLOMB OF SMOKE
+However, my dad was a great guy and a great family man.
+In 1967, he bought my mom her first brand-new home.

 Everything in Moderation

-He also loved high-calorie desserts, ice creams, pizzas and lots fried foods.
-About a few months before his death, his doctor put him on a strict mediterranean-like diet, and advised him to give up the cigarettes.
+He also loved high-calorie desserts, ice creams, pizzas, and lots of fried foods.
+About a few months before his death, his doctor put him on a strict Mediterranean-like diet and advised him to give up the cigarettes.
 Unfortunately, he passed away from a massive heart.
 He was only 49.

 Take Your Health and Lifestyle Seriously

-So, the moral of the story is: Take your health seriously, watch what foods you put in your mouth, and avoid smoking at all costs.
+So, the moral of the story is to take your health seriously, watch what foods you put in your mouth, and avoid smoking at all costs.
 Remember, everything in moderation.
-CUSTOMER EATING A BUCKET OF KFC CHICKEN

 Avoid Stressful Environments